12 Nov 2015 to 12 Nov 2015

 Before joining the World Bank, she spent 15 years including 12 years with Arthur Andersen in the accounting, auditing and business consulting areas covering a wide range of line of services in a variety of sectors.
 Over the last 30 years she worked extensively with public and private institutions and International Organizations, to enhance Public Financial Accountability and advocated with passion and professionalism for enhanced transparency and adherence to good governance principles to eradicate poverty and achieve better shared prosperity.

-Shariq Barmaky, Partner of Assurance & Advisory Services at Deloitte & Touche LLP-Singapore.
+Partner, Assurance & Advisory Services, Deloitte & Touche Singapore

 Shariq acts as audit partner for entities in the trading and distribution, manufacturing, oil and gas, shipping and telecommunications sectors.